-After an eventful conference, you may feel exhilarated, exhausted or a combination of the two.
+After an eventful conference, you’re back from WISPAmerica and may feel exhilarated, exhausted or a combination of the two.
 The problem is, your WISP wants your attention…

 But, before you get deep into the day-to-day management your WISP and the conference becomes a distant memory, take a moment to consolidate the experiences and knowledge that you gathered to elevate your operations.